b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 julia --version
 ```

-At the time of writing these words I'm using:
+When I wrote those words the first time I used Julia version ~1.8, currently I'm
+using:

 ```jl
 s = """